 Premiums in LOB: Household (PremLOBHousehold)

 After visualizing the data it was detected that the data was skewed and contained possible outliers.
-The first strategy implemented was a logarithmic transformation.
-After this the data appeared closer to normal but it was now clear that outliers were still to be dealt with.
-The 3 sigma rule was the second strategy applied to solve the outlier issue.
+The first strategy was applying a logarithmic transformation.
+After this, the data appeared to be closer to a normal distributkion and it was now clear that extreme values were still to be dealt with.
+The 3 sigma rule was the second strategy applied to solve this issue.

 Premiums in LOB: Life (PremLOBLife)

 The same was observed in this column so the same strategies were applied.
-First a log transformation to fix skewed data following the 3 sigma rule to deal with outliers.
+First a log transformation to fix skewed data following the 3 sigma rule to deal with extreme values.

 Premiums in LOB: Work Compensations PremLOBWorkCompensation)

 The same was observed in this column so the same strategies were applied.
-First a log transformation to fix skewed data following the 3 sigma rule to deal with outliers.
+First a log transformation to fix skewed data following the 3-sigma rule to deal with extreme values.

 Handling missing values

-The process conducted so far as looked at fixing outliers and skewed data but it did not evaluate whether or not there are any missing values in the dataset.
-Table X was created with the use of a function and it displays what columns contain missing values and how many are missing per column.
+The process conducted so far as looked at fixing extreme values / error data and skewed data but it did not evaluate whether or not there are any missing values in the dataset.
+Table X was created with the use of a function and it displays what columns contain missing values (blank spaces are missing values for us too, therefore we repaced them beforehand) and how many are missing per column.

 INSERT TABLE HERE